Video Career Focus: Science, Technology, Engineering and Mathematics (STEM) Careers are Recommended for Graduating High School Students

 ICDHR ORGANIZATIONAL HIGHLIGHTS

 Attending college can be quite expensive for students and their families.
 Luckily, there are many college scholarships and contests available to help pay for a college education.
 Students should seek out and apply for scholarships in which they meet the eligibility requirements.
-We have information about college scholarships and contests with April 2016 deadlines.
+We have information about college scholarships and contests with January 2017 deadlines.
 Only brief information about each scholarship is listed.
-Therefore students are encouraged to visit the scholarship websites to get further details about eligibility and requirements (view scholarships).
+Students are encouraged to visit the scholarship websites for further details about eligibility and requirements (view scholarships).

-Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks, expresses concern in this month's Chairman's Corner about the "Divide Between Blacks and Whites."
+Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks, gives some thoughts on the growing divide between Americans of all races in the United States.

-48th Annual Dr. Martin Luther King Jr. Remembrance and Unity Dinner "Bridging the Divide" on Saturday, April 30, 2016 at the Chicago Hilton and Towers Hotel
+Save The Date: 49th Annual Dr. Martin Luther King Jr. Remembrance and Celebration Dinner "We Are One" on Saturday, April 1, 2017 at the Chicago Hilton and Towers Hotel